MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-teams-leave-app.md

 ### Can't sign into the Human Resources app in Teams

-If a user contacts you because they can't sign into the app, verify that the user has an associated record in Human Resources.
+If a user contacts you because they can't sign into the app, verify that the user has an associated employee record in Human Resources.

 ### Error when approving leave requests in the Human Resources app in Teams